-Invalid Data is a new project, part of my ongoing collaboration with the Digital Earth Australia platform and Geoscience Australia.
+Invalid Data is a new project, part of my ongoing collaboration with the Digital Earth Australia platform and Geoscience Australia – and most recently, selected for exhibition in the Alane Fineman New Photography Award at the Ballarat International Foto Biennale, one of Australia’s largest festivals of photographic arts.
 This project involves a critical engagement with the cloud-filtering algorithms employed by Geoscience Australia’s “Digital Earth Australia” (DEA) platform.

 Geoscience Australia developed DEA as a “data cube” which stacks 40 years of Australian satellite data into a database form that is accessible using a range of GIS applications and programming environments.

 Scientists at DEA use satellite data to track environmental change over time, assessing vegetation health and the presence of water on the land.
 In order to track these changes however, they must filter clouds and cloud shadow from the data in order to obtain a clear picture of the land, and they employ complex algorithms to identify and excise this atmospheric noise.
 The result of this filtering is a huge and constantly growing archive of “invalid data” – which is in fact a multi-year record of the incredible cloud formations that daily spread across the continent.